BeaglePilot/beaglepilot/reports/report_victor.md

 - What has been accomplished?:
     - Tested PRU PWM in (not patched) kernel.
 Working good.
     - Issue between PRU and RT_PREEMPT kernel detected.
+    - Re-test MPU9150 driver after modifications.
+All but the tests picture a slight miss of the timings.
+This can be further inspected.

 - Issues:
     - RT_PREEMPT kernel and PRU seem to conflict.
 Documented [here](http://erlerobot.com/blog/beaglepilot-stone-road-pru-rt_preempt-patch/).
+Dicussion about this topic [here](https://groups.google.com/forum/#!topic/beaglepilot/7DKcdm0AEPo).
     - Issue with the MPU9150 sensor driver.
 Refer to [this fix](https://github.com/BeaglePilot/ardupilot/commit/400f71226e0828d2ea285a469b566e25b8b5a7db).
     - Barometer MS5611 not detected.
 Seems like a hardware/design issue.
 Present both in the robot Erle and the PXF.
     - Issue with the GCS parameters (refer to https://groups.google.com/forum/#!topic/beaglepilot/dQlxse11JNI).
 There's also the UARTDriver to be checked.

 - Plans for the next period:
     - Set up a Xenomai-patched Linux kernel and test whether there're issues with it as with the RT_PREEMPT one.
-    - Re-test MPU9150 driver after modifications.
     - Review the possibility of creating a RCOutput code that relies on the eHRPWM instead.
     - Check Andrew's patch with new ideas for I2CDriver.
     - Modify the I2C driver to accept a bus number